 Welcome to part 2 of my last weekend’s adventure.

-I took our resident tourists for a little quad bike trip, staring at the Adonis Baths early morning, continuing from there for a lunchtime picnic and swim in Lara beach and ending the day with an afternoon in Blue Lagoon.
+I took our resident Adonis Baths early morning, continuing from there for a lunchtime picnic and swim in Lara beach and ending the day with an afternoon in Blue Lagoon.for a little trip, staring at the

 If you ever want to explore Akamas Peninsula, quad-bikes are the way to go – so much fun to drive, faster and more comfortable than a car!
 But beware, the fact you are covered with a small roof doesn’t stop you from burning whole side of your arm (my arm could tell you stories!).